MDO Plywood Price (2026): Per-Sheet Cost & Per-Pour Math

 | CDX plyform (no overlay) | $50 | 2 | $25.00 |

-| MDO 1S Panel (domestic, big-box) | $60 | 10 | $6.00 |
+| MDO 1S Panel (APA-domestic kraft, big-box) | $60 | 10 | $6.00 |

-| MDO 2S Panel (domestic, contractor) | $80 | 15 | $5.33 |
+| MDO 2S Panel (APA-domestic kraft, contractor) | $80 | 15 | $5.33 |

-| MDO 2S equivalent (Vietnam, container-direct) | $55 | 15 | $3.67 |
+| MDO 2S matte phenolic surface film (Vietnam, container-direct) | $55 | 15 | $3.67 |

 | HDO Premium 2S (domestic, contractor) | $120 | 30 | $4.00 |

 The break-evens are clean once you do the math.
 MDO beats CDX at pour four — anyone running a build past three pour cycles is paying a premium to use CDX.
-HDO beats MDO at roughly pour twelve to fifteen, which is the threshold where the upgrade pencils.
+HDO beats kraft-overlay MDO at roughly pour twelve to fifteen, which is the threshold where the upgrade pencils.
 Below that, MDO is the right call.
 Above that, HDO is.

 MDO vs HDO — the upgrade decision